gap-packages/rcwa/readme.txt

 the distribution file in this directory.
 When you have done this you can load the package as usual via LoadPackage( "rcwa" );.

-If you got the package from CVS, you have to build the manual by issueing RCWABuildManual( ); then.
-Otherwise this is not necessary since the distribution file already contains all files produced by this function.

 For further advice on questions of technical nature please see the chapter `Auxiliary functions' in the manual.